Categories

 The advancement of robotics technology has paved the way for many innovations in the realm of space research.
 This has not only made the process of space exploration more efficient but also convinced the general populace about the possibility of colonizing distant planets like Mars.

-Now, there are many specimens of space robots that are exploring our solar system, including satellites, rovers, and space probes, but here are some examples of the humanoid robots that are carrying out the essential operations.
+Now, there are many specimens of space robots that are exploring our solar system, including satellites, rovers, and space probes, but here are some examples of humanoid robots that are carrying out essential operations.

 Valkyrie (NASA)

 Valkyrie, also called R5, was developed in only nine months and was originally intended for a competition in the DARPA (Defense Advanced Research Projects Agency) Robotics Challenge in 2011.
-The robot was designed to perform functions like picking up debris, drive a vehicle or cutting through a wall.
+The robot was designed to perform functions like picking up debris, driving a vehicle or cutting through a wall.
 The initial objective of the project was to help with the disaster response and search-and-rescue missions.

 The prototype had the same height as an average human but was on the heavier side in weight (287 pounds).
 A suite of cameras allowed it to walk upright, while a backpack enabled it to wander around and stay active without the need to remain plugged into a power source.